opencardinal/rewards-center/README.md

 # Background

-Cardinal rewards center is a modular smart contract for staking tokens and distributing various rewards.
+Rewards center is a modular smart contract for staking tokens and distributing various rewards.

 # Getting Started